colbs255/vui/README.md

 # vui
 vui (**v**im **u**ser **i**nterface) is a vim plugin that allows you to conveniently run complex command line tools and edit their arguments directly from vim.
+It serves as a low-level front end to your command line tools.

-Some command line tools have many arguments - they can be a hastle to remember and edit.
-This plugin allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using vim completion, and then run the command directly from vim.
-You can also print the output directly in the vim buffer.
+Some command line tools have many arguments - they are a hastle to remember and edit. vui allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using vim completion, and then run the command directly from vim.
+You can also print the results directly into the vim buffer and save it to a file.

 # Configuration
 vui reads from a json file to figure out which command to run, what arguments to display, and what values can be completed.